You may not be familiar with the position types or terminology we use in Auckland/New Zealand regarding positions, so here is a useful guide.

 Once House Officers and Senior House Officers are clear about what specialty they would like to train in, they will seek a registrar position in that field.
 In Auckland we conduct a selection process (which also includes interviews and reference checking) to appoint to registrar positions.
 Depending on the specialty, a RMO may join the College training programme either before being selected to a registrar position or may have to be selected into that College training programme while working as a registrar.

-We tend to recruit for these positions during the Annual Recruitment Cycle (applications open from April to May each year), however at times there can be vacancies that arise that we will recruit to.
+We tend to recruit for these positions during the Annual Recruitment Cycle (applications open from May-June each year), however at times there can be vacancies that arise that we will recruit to.
 If interested, keep an eye on our job listings page.

 Once registrars pass their final exam, they are eligible to apply for consultant (SMO/Specialist) positions.
-We do not recruit for these positions as the Auckland region District Health Boards recruit directly.
+We do not recruit for these positions as the Auckland region Districts recruit directly.
 If you are seeking a consultant position please visit each of the following:

-A locum in Auckland is a doctor with general registration with Medical Council of New Zealand and who is able to work across the three Auckland region District Health Boards.
-If permanently employed at one Disctrict Health Board in Auckland a doctor may apply to locum at another District Health Board in the region at the same time.
+A locum in Auckland is a doctor with general registration with Medical Council of New Zealand and who is able to work across the three Auckland region District hospitals.
+If permanently employed at one Disctrict in Auckland a doctor may apply to locum at another District hospital in the Auckland region at the same time.
 We also employ locums who only want to work casually.

 You can apply year round for a locum position via our job listings page.

 We administer some Fellow positions within the Auckland region.
-We don't source or select for these positions but undertake the recruitment process on behalf of the District Health Board.
+We don't source or select for these positions but undertake the recruitment process on behalf of the Auckland Region Districts.

 Fellows who have already been informally accepted for a position may officially apply via our job listings page.
 If you have not already been accepted, please do not apply.